sinamathew/printf/README.md

-#In the Name of GOD, Most Blessed, Most Gracious and Most Glorious
+# In the Name of GOD, Most Blessed, Most Gracious and Most Glorious.

-##Printf
+## Printf

 Sina's branch, i will work here